saltstack-formulas/mongodb-formula/docs/README.rst

 **Commit message formatting is significant!!**

-Please see :ref:`How to contribute <CONTRIBUTING>` for more details.
+Please see `How to contribute <https://github.com/saltstack-formulas/.github/blob/master/CONTRIBUTING.rst>`_ for more details.

 Available metastates
 --------------------